 Other factors include optical clarity, which should be Class 1 for anyone using safety goggles.

-Additional factors are the properties of the lenses and the overall shape and size while still being able to fit snugly around the eyes.
+A few additional factors also include the properties of the lenses and the overall shape and size while still being able to fit snugly around the eyes.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.